andmatt/andmatt.github.io/_posts/2018-04-02-git_tutorial.md

 git stash apply stash@{0}
 ```

 Of course, there are many other ways to fix merge conflicts, but I've found this way to be the easy, foolproof, and require the least amount of thought.

+If you want some more perspective on fixing git merge errors, these are two links that I've personally found helpful.
+* <a href="http://sethrobertson.github.io/GitFixUm/fixup.html" target="_blank">A git choose your own adventure!</a>
+* <a href="http://ohshitgit.com/" target="_blank">Oh shit, git!</a>

+And if you want to automate your git workflow and hopefully never run into these issues again, check out my post on <a href="../git_shell_scripts" target="_blank">git shell scripts</a>

 Thanks for reading!